SuperGabe5/Veterix/README.md

 > [!WARNING]
 > I DO NOT HAVE A CRT DISPLAY TO TEST WITH SO I ASSUME THAT YOUR USING AN LCD.
+>
+> IF YOU DON'T HAVE AN FPU THEN YOU MUST USE MY OTHER KERNEL (Linux-80386) THAT'S BASED ON AN EVEN OLDER VERSION BUT SUPPORTS ALL THE WAY DOWN TO 80386 IF YOU HAVE ENOUGH RAM FOR XFree86 3.3.6